-While it’s not surprising that Rozanne, with her great violet-blue saucer-shaped blooms, large leaves, and prolific ways, earned the unique accolade RHS Chelsea Flower Show and Plant of the Centenary, you may be surprised that you can’t find her seeds anywhere.
+While it’s not surprising that Rozanne, with her great violet-blue saucer-shaped blooms, large leaves, and prolific ways, earned the unique accolade RHS Chelsea Flower Show and Plant of the Centenary, you may be surprised that you can’t find Geranium Rozanne seeds anywhere.

-There are plenty of perennials (plants that flower year after year) that will grow from seed, so you may find yourself asking,
+There are plenty of perennials that will grow from seed, so you may find yourself asking,

 “Why can’t I grow Geranium Rozanne from a seed?”

-The answer is found in her beginnings.
-On that fortuitous day back in 1989, when Donald and Rozanne Waterer first saw the fruit of their breeding efforts in the maverick hybrid perennial that would come to be known as Geranium Rozanne.
-It was a cross-fertilisation of perennial powers that resulted in such a robust version of this hardy Cranesbill Geranium.
+In 1989, Donald and Rozanne Waterer first saw the fruit of their breeding efforts in the maverick hybrid perennial that would come to be known as Geranium Rozanne.
+Rozanne was born through a cross-fertilisation of perennial powers that resulted in a robust version of this hardy Cranesbill Geranium.

-The crossbreeding of hardy geranium varieties created what is called a sterile hybrid.
-Aside from sounding like a complicated scientific experiment, we can try to understand what that means using a more commonly understood example: the mule.
+Crossbreeding of hardy geranium varieties created what is called a sterile hybrid.
+We can understand what that means using a more commonly understood example: the mule.

 It works similarly in vegetation, and the resulting principle is roughly the same for Geranium Rozanne.
 Since Rozanne is a sterile hybrid, any seed she produces won’t create new Geranium Rozanne offspring.